shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 - Confidence predictions for boxes that contain objects, and boxes that dont contain objects (third and fourth terms, respectively)
 - Classification predictions for the objects inside the boxes (the last term).

-These terms are balanced by parameters \lambda_coord and \lambda_noobj to ensure that confidence scores from grid cells without objects don't overpower the gradient from cells which do contain objects.
+These terms are balanced by $\lambda$ parameters to ensure that confidence scores from grid cells without objects don't overpower the gradient from cells which do contain objects.

 A high-level overview of the YOLO model architechture is shown below (https://arxiv.org/pdf/2004.10934.pdf).
 ![image](https://miro.medium.com/max/720/1*e17LeKXUsSxdNTlSm_Cz8w.png)